patternfly/patternfly/src/site/pages/guidelines.md

 PatternFly developers should avoid nested `calc()` CSS functions until this bug is resolved and the package is updated in the [patternfly repository](https://github.com/patternfly/patternfly).
 If you're interested in following this issue, you can do so in [issue #1295 on patternfly](https://github.com/patternfly/patternfly/issues/1295).

+#### Hover styles

+While the default styles applied to an element might not provide a visual indication of target area, the styles that display on hover should.
+To ensure that these styles accurately convey the target area of an element where the user can click, `:hover` styles should be applied to the clickable element of a component, and not to a larger wrapping element.

 ## References

 This guide is inspired by people we follow and respect: